Enga Veettu Penn: Production

 Enga Veetu Penn was directed by Tapi Chanakya and produced by Nagi Reddi and Chakrapani of Vijaya Combines Productions.
-It was remade from the company's own Telugu production Shavukaru (1950), and co-producer Chakrapani doubled as screenwriter, making the film more modern than the Telugu original.
+It was a remake of the company's own Telugu production Shavukaru (1950); co-producer Chakrapani doubled as screenwriter, making the film more modern compared to the Telugu original.
 Cinematography was handled by Marcus Bartley, editing by C. P. Jambulingam, and art direction by S. Krishna Rao and Kaladhar.
 S. V. Ranga Rao, originally part of the cast, criticised the casting of Nirmala as the female lead, feeling she looked "too frail" to play her character, and ordered the producers to replace her.
 Reddi cancelled shooting for the day.
 The next day, Nirmala was called back to the studio, and realised that Ranga Rao was replaced by S. V. Subbaiah.
 The final length of the film was 4873 metres.

 Soundtrack

 The soundtrack was composed by K. V. Mahadevan.